httpwg/http-extensions/draft-thomson-http-encryption.md

 [encrypted payload]
 ~~~

-Here, a PUT request has been encrypted with two keys; both will be necessary to
+Here, a PUT request has been encrypted twice with different input keying
-read the content.
-The outer layer of encryption uses a 1200 octet record size.
+material; decrypting twice is necessary to read the content.
+The outer layer of
+encryption uses a 1200 octet record size.

 ## Encryption with Explicit Key {#explicit}